exasol/websocket-api/python/doc/WebsocketAPI.md

 WebSocket Protocol v1 requires an EXASOL client/server protocol of at least v14.
 It follows the standards IETF as RFC 6455.

+The connection server identifies the initial GET request by the client.
+This request contains information about the used protocol version.
+Depending on this information the matching login and protocol class is chosen.

+After the handshake the process is identical to a connection using the standard drivers like JDBC or ODBC: The connection server listens to incoming messages and forwards the requests to the database.

 ### Login: Establish a connection to EXASOL